tareqalshame/Happy-Developers-Diaries/README.md

 ## Database
-- Go to phpmyadmin and create new database: 'diaries' -After running mysql server using xampp or  nampp or any server provider application you can type in your terminal : "php artisan migrate" then the artisan will migrate migration files to the database.
+- Go to phpmyadmin and create new database: 'diaries'
+- After running mysql server using xampp or  nampp or any server provider application you can type in your terminal : "php artisan migrate" then the artisan will migrate migration files to the database.